ignaciogiri/AI-browser/README.md

 # AI-browser
-Learning and predicting user behavior based on their browser history.
+Learning and predicting user behavior based on browser history.